rockerbox/slate/source/includes/api/_action.md

 url_pattern | this is an array of strings that are used to match against the url associated with an event operator | by default, this should only be set to "or".
-The behavior associated with an "and" operator can be achieved by comma seperating strings advertiser | this is the advertiser that the action is associated with
+The behavior associated with an "and" operator can be achieved by comma seperating strings advertiser | this is the advertiser that the action is associated with action_type | (optional) value of either "segment" or "vendor" will return only the url_patterns with that action type if specified

 ## Get all actions